How to Apply

 All applications for the MSW must be made through the Universities and Colleges Admissions Services (UCAS).
 Applications are made online, using the course code L508.

 Applications are accepted from mid September for entry in September of the following year.
-Applications should be submitted to UCAS by 15 February, though applications may be considered on a rolling basis after this date.
+Applications for those from the EU/UK should be submitted to UCAS by 31 March 2016.
+International applications will be accepted until 31 May 2016.

 The Application Process

 Most of the information we require from you will be provided on your UCAS form including:

 - previous degrees and their classification

 Your personal statement should explain your motivation to undertake social work training at a postgraduate level at this time.
 We also require an experience reference.
 The person providing the experience reference should be someone who has an understanding of your values and communication skills and can comment on your suitability for social work.

 Once all your documentation has been received and application complete, it will be reviewed and scored, points being awarded for evidence of academic ability, experience, knowledge & understanding of social work and readiness to engage in postgraduate study.